colonyos/colonies/README.md

 ## How does it work?
 * Users submit function specifications to a Colonies server specifying computations they wish to run.
 These functions will then be assigned and executed by the Executors.
-* Developers can focus on implementing Executors as isloated microservices.
-The system can then easily scale just by deploying more Executors.
+* Developers can focus on implementing Executors as independent microservices.
+The system can then easily scale just by deploying more Executors, enabling parallel execution.
 Failed processes are automatically re-assigned to other Executors.
 * Developers can express and submit workflows describing a sequence of computations carried out by several Executors.
 * Colonies makes it possible to develop a loosely decoupled architecture that spans multiple platforms and infrastructures, with all coordination managed by Colonies.
 * Colonies also functions as a distributed ledger, containing full execution history.
 This enables developers to keep track of the system and debug it more easily.
 * Colonies integrates well with Kubernetes and offers a more powerful alternative to traditional message-broker worker queues, e.g RabbitMQ.

 ## Design
-The core idea of Colonies is to split up complex workloads in two layers, a **Meta-layer** and an **Execution-layer**.
+* Colonies serves as an intermediary layer to indirectly control and integrate with other computer systems.
+This enables Executors (or users) to publish instructions and subsequently assign these instructions to other Executors.
+* By chaining instructions together, it becomes possible to execute workloads that can operate seamlessly across different platforms
+* A build-in **[zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model)** protocol makes it possible to organize remote Exectors as a single unit (a Colony).
+This feature empowers users to maintain control over their workloads, even when distributed across multiple platforms simultaneously.

 ![MetaOS](docs/images/arch.png)

-* The **Meta-layer** makes it possible to describe and manage complex workflows independently of implementation and execution environment.
-* The **Execution-layer** provides a environment where developers can implement Executors.
-Applications can then be broken down into composable functions executed by remote Executors anywhere on the Internet.
-* A build-in **[zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model)** protocol makes it possible to organize remote Exectors as a single unit (a colony), thus making it possible for users to keep control even if workloads are spread out and executed on many different platforms at the same time.

 ## Example
 ### Start a Colonier server